lazygeb/CMPT276Team4/README.md

 Chip-8 is an interpreter, which was developed in the 70s to run programs such as games like Pong, Tetris, and Pac-Man (en.wikipedia.org/wiki/CHIP-8).

 The goal of this project is to develop an interpreter like the original Chip-8 and two games to play with it.
 Our first game will be snake, which is more of a classic game.
 Whereas, our second game will be more of a newer, contempory game with retro aspects.
 This game will be a recreation of the hit game Flappy Bird.
-In order to simplify the development of these games, we will create an assembler and visualizer to help debug the game.
+In order to simplify the development of these games, we will create an assembler and visualizer to help create and debug the game.

 ### **Planned Use Cases for Release 1**
 #### Runnable Emulator